vinhgithub83/DataProVe/README.md

 The verification engine of DataProVe is based on logic (resolution based proofs), combining both the so-called backward and forward search strategies.

 The tool is available in two formats, .exe and .pyc.
 You just need to download and double click on them to run the program.
+You may be asked in Windows if you really want to run/trust the .exe file due to its extension.

 The user manual v1.0 is for the DataProVe-v0.9.